snowplow-archive/snowplow.github.com/_posts/2014-05-14-introducing-self-describing-json.md

 [http://iglucentral.com/schemas/com.snowplowanalytics.self-desc/instance/jsonschema/1-0-0] [self-desc]

-So there we go: this approach lets you validate any self-describing JSON against the schema it claims to adhere to.
+So there we go: this two-step approach lets you validate any self-describing JSON against the schema it claims to adhere to.

 <div class="html">
 <h2><a name="priorart">5.
 Prior art</a></h2>